Electrical resistivity, thermal conductivity, and viscosity of Fe-H alloys at Earth's core conditions: Methods

 and $\mathcal{L}_{ij}$ is given by:

 At a given temperature T, $f_T(\varepsilon)$ represents the Fermi-Dirac distribution function.
 The energy-dependent conductivity is given by the Kubo expression :

 where $\hat{j}_\mu$ is the current density operator, and $\operatorname{Im} G^{+}$ is the imaginary part of retarded Green function.
-For transport calculations, We used a maximum angular momentum $l_{max}$ of 4 and energies window of $\pm$5$k_B$T around the chemical potential with a uniform k-point sampling of 4$\times$4$\times$4.
+For transport calculations, We used a maximum angular momentum $l_{max}$ of 4 and energies window of $\pm$5$k_B$T around the chemical potential with a uniform k-point sampling of 4$\times$4$\times$4 for the supercell.

 We also calculate the electrical resistivity due to electron-electron scattering by fully relativistic KKR-DMFT implemented in the SPR-KKR package.
 We used the SPTF (spin-polarized T matrix + FLEX (fluctuation exchange)) impurity solver with a Hubbard parameter U=4.0 eV and the J=0.943 eV.
-The analytical continuations of the bath Green’s function and electronic self-energy are done using the Padé approximation.For SCF step, we used a maximum angular momentum lmax of 3 with 2 k-points.
-Subsequently, transport calculations were performed using the converged potentials obtained from the SCF step, employing the Kubo-Greenwood method with a maximum angular momentum lmax of 3 on 64 k-points and energies [-5 k$_B$T,5 k$_B$T] around the chemical potential.
+The analytical continuations of the bath Green’s function and electronic self-energy are done using averages over Padé approximates.
+For SCF step, we used a maximum angular momentum $l_{max}$ of 3 with 2 k-points for supercell.
+Subsequently, transport calculations were performed using the converged potentials obtained from the SCF step, employing the Kubo-Greenwood method with a maximum angular momentum $l_{max}$ of 3 on 64 k-points for the supercell and energies [-5 k$_B$T,5 k$_B$T] around the chemical potential.
 Tests show that our results are converged with respect to all parameters.